thecomeonman/IntentVsOutcome/README.md

 -   At every point, `(x,y)`, we can estimate an expected PV for playing a pass there:
     -   For the attacking team,
-        `AttackTargetEPV = ( AttackProbabilty_xy * AttackTargetPV_xy ) - ( DefenseProbabilty_xy * DefenseTargetPV_xy )`
+        `AttackTargetEPV_xy = ( AttackProbabilty_xy * AttackTargetPV_xy ) - ( DefenseProbabilty_xy * DefenseTargetPV_xy )`
-    -   For the defending team, which is the same as the above formula with the attacking / defending terms exchanged, `DefenseTargetEPV = ( DefenseProbabilty_xy * DefenseTargetPV_xy ) - ( AttackProbabilty_xy * AttackTargetPV_xy )`
+    -   For the defending team, which is the same as the above formula with the attacking / defending terms exchanged, `DefenseTargetEPV_xy = ( DefenseProbabilty_xy * DefenseTargetPV_xy ) - ( AttackProbabilty_xy * AttackTargetPV_xy )`
--   The expected change in PV from the current position can be calculated as the difference of the above terms from the PV of the starting position:
+-   The expected change in PV by passing the ball from the current position to a target position can be calculated as the difference of the above terms from the PV of the starting position:
     -   For the attacking team,
         `AttackEPVAdded_xy = AttackTargetEPV_xy - AttackOriginPV`
     -   For the defending team,
-        `DefenseEPVAdded_xy = DefenseTargetEPV_xy - DefenseOriginPV` A
+        `DefenseEPVAdded_xy = DefenseTargetEPV_xy - DefenseOriginPV`
-        positive `AttackEPVAdded_xy` implies that passing the ball to that point on the pitch is likely to increase the chance of scoring even after considering the risk of conceding the ball.
-A negative value implies that passing the ball to that point is likely going to decrease the chance of scoring.
--   At any point, the optimal action for the attacking team to perform should be to move the ball to a point which offers the highest `AttackTargetEPV`.
+-   At any point, the optimal action for the attacking team to perform should be to move the ball to a point which offers the highest `AttackTargetEPV_xy`.
 We’ll call the EPV added at that point `AttackMaxEPVAdded`.
 This value may not always be positive.

+A positive `AttackEPVAdded_xy` implies that passing the ball to that point on the pitch is likely to increase the chance of scoring even after considering the risk of conceding the ball.
+A negative value implies that passing the ball to that point is likely going to decrease the chance of scoring.

 I ignore the possibility of passes that travel more than 2/3 the length of the pitch.
 Only Ederson can make such passes.
 We consider the area